Photo from Pexels.

 Sometimes people are openly cruel, but more often why they are trying to help.
 Or at least think they are trying to help.

 I don’t even like calling her “fat,” but that’s the word she uses to describe herself.
-This woman (and others like her) should not be subjected to these humiliations.
-If we see someone denigrating a fat person in public, I think we should gently say something in his or her defense.
+People should not subject this woman (and others like her) to these humiliations.
+If we see someone denigrating a fat person in public, we should say something!
+Gently, yes, but please say something in his or her defense.

-This treatment of fat people is just wrong, and her account is a painful read.
+This treatment of fat people is just wrong.

 by Your Fat Friend